Sugar Cookies

 - All-Purpose Flour: Provides structure and stability to the cookies.
 Measure by spooning it into the measuring cup and leveling it off to ensure accuracy.

-- Baking Powder And Baking Soda: Help the cookies rise and become tender.
+- Baking Powder And Baking Soda: Help the cookies rise.

 - Butter: Add a rich flavor to the cookies.